 When you study a topic like space, for example, you can read an article, which will help you learn new vocabulary and grammar, and then you can use the ideas from it to write something.
 You can also listen to a news story and then talk about space.
 This complimentary approach makes learning easier and more effective.

 Even when you just want to study one area (speaking, for example) it is still worth looking at a topic and then speaking about that.
 This helps you to learn and remember vocabulary better.

 A few months ago, I wrote an article all about IELTS writing topics.
 To be honest, these are mostly the same topics!
 However, they have a very different focus and there are also some topics that are common in speaking but not in writing or vice versa.

 30 Common IELTS Speaking Topics

-First of all, let’s have a quick overview of the most common IELTS speaking topics that you might encounter in your next test.
+First of all, let’s have a quick overview of the most common IELTS speaking topics.
 I will put these in alphabetical order, then in subsequent sections of this article I will show you some example questions for these topics.

 Note: Some of these are a little difficult to define as a full category.
 For example, are holidays and travel two different topics or just one?
 I would say they are two categories, but clearly there is a lot of overlap.
 Below, I will include the biggest topic with potential subtopics in brackets.
 However, don’t worry too much about this.
 It should not really affect your preparation.